michaels011235/weatherstation-measurements/README.md

       - run `ifconfig` and get the own IP address (this is the one your router assigns you, not the one one could Google).
       - install `nmap`: `sudo apt install nmap`.
-      - run the following command: `sudo nmap -sn 10.0.0.0`.
-The IP address at the and has to be: Replace the last number of your IP address with `0`.
+      - run the following command: `sudo nmap -sn 10.0.0.0/24`.
+The IP-address at the end has to be modified as follows:
+        - Replace the last number of your IP address with `0`.
+        - Add `/24`.

         The output tells you the Raspberry Pi IP adress.

   - SSH into it.
 Make you have `ssh` installed.
 Then: `ssh pi@10.0.0.xxx`, where the ip address has to be the Raspberry Pi's address.